Business account in Germany: what it is and how to open one (step-by-step guide)

 Stay compliant with legal requirements

-If you’re running a corporation in Germany – like a GmbH or UG – having a separate business account isn’t optional.
+If you’re running a corporation in Germany – like a GmbH or UG – having a separate business account is not optional.
 It’s required by law for managing things like share capital and formal company transactions.

 Business banking features built for entrepreneurs

-Most business accounts offer additional tools that go well beyond a standard current account.
-Look for features like:
+The most popular business accounts offer tools that go well beyond standard banking:

-• Sub-accounts (pockets) for tax reserves, savings, or project budgets
+• Sub-accounts (pockets) for reserves, taxes, or projects

 Who needs a business account in Germany?

-Whether you’re legally required to open a business account in Germany depends on your company’s legal form.
+Whether you are legally required to open a business account in Germany depends on your company’s legal form.
 For some businesses, it’s mandatory.
 For others, it’s optional – but highly recommended.

 Mandatory for corporations

 German law requires all corporations to open and maintain a separate business account.
-This applies to legal entities such as:
+This applies to the following legal entities:

 These types of businesses need a business account to carry out essential activities – like depositing share capital and keeping business finances separate from personal assets.